 Back

-3 levers to optimize your material costs in the face of inflation
+3 levers to optimize your food cost in the face of inflation

 Faced with inflation, how can you regain margin points without increasing prices, which could have a direct impact on your store's traffic?